History of FlexEffect Facialbuilding

-Well…. that study sparked enough interest in me to dig-in and research all I could find to support my idea that facial bone would respond no differently.
-I had always believed that facial resistance training (targeting facial muscle) would be sufficient in keeping ones face youthful for years and years to come.
+Well… that study sparked enough interest in me to dig-in and research all I could find to support my idea that facial bone would respond no differently.
+I had always believed that facial resistance training (targeting facial muscle) would be sufficient in keeping one’s face youthful for years and years to come.
 I WAS WRONG … passing 60 proved me wrong.
-Even with the most aggressive form of facial resistance training I realized it wasn’t enough, I needed to go directly after the bone itself.
-While researching the latest finds concerning bone I also came across some very interesting new finds (to me) regarding skin.
+Even with the most aggressive form of facial resistance training, I realized it wasn’t enough, I needed to go directly after the bone itself.
+While researching the latest finds concerning bone I also came across some very interesting new finds regarding skin.

-Today, FlexEffect Facialbulding is the first and only facial fitness program to offer training that remodels (models) facial bone and remodels skin.
-Once I developed and applied what I believed would go the distance, within a few months I was blown away with the results.
+Today, FlexEffect Facialbulding is the first and only facial fitness program to offer training that remodels facial bone and remodels skin.
+Once I developed and applied what I believed would go the distance, within a few months I was blown away by the results.

 The following is a portion of a press release regarding FlexEffect’s new training techniques.